eth-protocol-fellows/protocol-studies/docs/wiki/EL/devp2p.md

 If one of the entities has not been responded to in 12 hours, it is removed from the table, and the next encounter node is added to the tail of the list.

 ### ENR: Ethereum Node Records
-The ENR os a standard format for p2p connectivity, which was originally proposed in the [EIP-778](https://eips.ethereum.org/EIPS/eip-778).
+The ENR is a standard format for p2p connectivity, which was originally proposed in the [EIP-778](https://eips.ethereum.org/EIPS/eip-778).
 A node record contains the node's network endpoints, such as the IP address and port, as well as the node's public key and the sequence number of the record.

 The record content structure is as follows: